-Where a reduction of overlaps, improved efficiencies or synergies are identified, the Ministry and Center will develop instructions on how these outcomes will be attained, including changes to project and activities, communicate these instructions to the parties involved, and monitor the attainment of these outcomes.
+Where a reduction of overlaps, improved efficiencies or synergies are identified, the Command Center or Ministry will develop instructions on how these outcomes will be attained, including changes to project and activities, communicate these instructions to the parties involved, and monitor the attainment of these outcomes.
 This effort will be included in reporting by the Center or the Ministry.